 Available for Graduate Advisement

-Louis Volante (PhD) is a Professor of Education Governance and Policy Analysis at Brock University and a Professorial Fellow at UNU-MERIT / Maastricht Graduate School of Governance (MGSoG).
-He has also held Visiting Professor appointments in England (University College London), the Netherlands (UNU-MERIT), and Canada (University of Toronto).
+Louis Volante (PhD) is a full professor in Education Governance at Brock University and a professorial fellow at UNU-MERIT / Maastricht Graduate School of Governance (MGSoG).
+He has also held visiting professor appointments in England (University College London), the Netherlands (UNU-MERIT), and Canada (University of Toronto).
 Among his various leadership roles, Dr. Volante is the current President of the Canadian Society for the Study of Education (CSSE) and Past-President of the Canadian Educational Researchers’ Association (CERA).
+Professor Volante also provides consultancy to various national and international organizations such as the OECD, UNESCO, and the European Commission.
+Currently, he is the Coordinator of the Education Sector Policies course offered by the International Institute for Educational Planning (IIEP-UNESCO) in Paris, France.

 Among his various distinctions, Professor Volante is a two-time recipient of the R.W.B.
 Jackson Publication Award, which is awarded annually by CSSE to recognize the most outstanding English language journal article.
 He has been featured as an educational change expert by research societies such as the American Educational Research Association (AERA).
-At Brock University, Professor Volante teaches graduate courses that focus on politics and policy in education, educational leadership, educational change, comparative education, and innovative assessment.
-At the undergraduate level, he teaches courses in assessment/evaluation as well as research methods.
+At Brock University, Professor Volante teaches graduate courses that focus on politics and policy in education; educational change; educational leadership; comparative education; and innovative assessment.
+At the undergraduate level, he primarily teaches work and learning in organizations.
 Louis completed his Ph.D. at the University of Toronto with a focus on policy studies after receiving a UofT Open Scholarship from the School of Graduate Studies.

-My current research is focused on the following interconnected themes:
+My current research is primarily focused on the following themes:

 - American Educational Research Association (AERA)